Janabi/validator-utils-js/README.md

 # Validator Utils JS

 **validator-utils-js** is a flexible and lightweight JavaScript validation library for handling common data validation tasks such as validating strings, numbers, dates, and booleans.
-It provides simple chainable methods to validate and customize various input types efficiently, now with localization support.
+It provides simple chainable methods to validate and customize various input types efficiently, now with localization support and custom error key identification.

 ## Features

 - **Localization Support**: Translate validation error messages into multiple languages, with current support for `en` (English).
 - **String Validation**: Validate strings, emails, URLs, JSON, and more.
-- **Number Validation**: Check for positive, negative, even, odd numbers, etc.
+- **Number Validation**: Check for positive, negative, even, odd numbers, multiples, etc.
 - **Date Validation**: Validate date formats, check if a date is in the past or future, within a range, etc.
 - **Boolean Validation**: Validate if a value is a boolean.
+- **Custom Key Names**: Use `keyName` as an optional parameter in the `validate` function to indicate the input field name in returned error messages.
 - Chainable validation methods for custom validation pipelines.

 ## Installation

 To install the package, run the following command: